top of page

 6. Respiratory Disease, Dementia & Alzheimers:

 Sauna has been found to reduce the risk of the common cold, by 50%.
-As well as considerably reducing how much effort it takes to breath effictivly in both asthmatics and those with chronic obstructive pulmonary disease, (COPD).
+As well as considerably reducing how much effort it takes to breathe effectively in both asthmatics and those with chronic obstructive pulmonary disease, (COPD).
 Sauna has also been shown to have a direct effect on lung tissue by reducing pulmonary congestion and increasing tidal volume and vital capacity.

 IMG_0165 copy.jpg